oVirt/ovirt-site/source/feature/uiplugins.html.md

 <!-- -->

 READY
 The plugin has indicated that it is ready for use.
 We expect the event handler object (object containing [event handler functions](#Application_event_reference)) to be registered by now.
 While in plugin invocation context`*`, proceed with plugin initialization.
-Otherwise, initialize plugin upon entering plugin invocation context.
+Otherwise, initialize the plugin upon entering next invocation context.

 <!-- -->